MHS Chemistry

 that interferes with any student's learning will not be allowed.
 My job will

 to be to guide you through your discovery of this subject.
+Behavior that

 You are expected to be in your seat and ready for class when the period begins.
 Bring your pencil and a calculator to class every day.
 If you are late for class without a pass, an X-period will be assigned for the next school day.
 Do not come to class and ask to leave for any reason; if you are going be late for a legitimate reason you will be able to get a pass.
 If you are late for a first period class, you must sign in at the main office.